 - 1 cup shredded cheddar cheese or Mexican blend

 - Preheat oven to 375 degrees F. Line a large baking sheet with parchment paper.

 - Beat the eggs with the half and half and salt, then make Scrambled Eggs.

 - Unroll the dough sheet onto the prepared baking sheet.
 Cut 10 slits (on each of the long sides) about two-thirds of the way in, leaving the center one-third uncut.
 (Reference the picture in the blog post and watch the video – they help.)

 - Spread the mustard along the center of dough.
 Top with the ham, scrambled eggs, and cheese.
 Crisscross the dough strips over the filling so that you get a braided pattern, making sure the filing is secure and the dough adheres to each other.

 - Bake for 20-23 minutes until golden brown (tent with foil after 18 minutes if it’s getting too brown.)
 Remove from oven and sprinkle with the parsley.

-- Let rest for 5 minutes, then serve immediately.
+- Let rest for 5 minutes, then slice and serve immediately.